Kaplar, Pvt. Nick

 Chief Information Bureau”

-The Yawata Steel Mills were the primary target for the second atomic bomb, but since the sky was extremely overcast, the bomb was dropped on Nagasaki.
-It was shortly after the bomb had been dropped that the POWs saw Japanese workers facing in the direction of radio speakers with their heads bowed.
+The POWs noticed that the attitude of the guards toward them had changed.
+A few days later, the POWs saw Japanese workers facing the direction of radio speakers with their heads bowed.
+This was the first time that the prisoners suspected that the war may be over.
 The Americans thought that the emperor had passed away.
-The truth was the emperor was announcing Japan’s surrender.
-An American ensign, who could read and speak Japanese, saw a newspaper with the announcement of the surrender.
+The truth was that the emperor was announcing Japan’s surrender.
+An American ensign, who could read and speak Japanese, saw a newspaper announcing the surrender.
 He was the first person to inform his fellow POWs that the war was over.
-They were then told the same news by a Japanese officer.
-The camp was officially turned over to the POWs on August 20, 1945.
-It was at that time the POWs found 350 large Red Cross boxes with four smaller boxes in each one.
+A day or two later most of the guards disappeared.

 Nick remained in the camp until he was liberated on September 13, 1945, when he was liberated.
 After he was liberated, his family received another message from the War Department.